vimcaw/tocbot/README.md

 // Timeout between events firing to make sure it's
 // not too rapid (for performance reasons).
 throttleTimeout: 50,
+// Element to add the positionFixedClass to.
+positionFixedSelector: null,
 // Fixed position class to add to make sidebar fixed after scrolling
 // down past the fixedSidebarOffset.
 positionFixedClass: 'is-position-fixed',